minhdang10/anomalies_detection/README.md

 This project identify anomalies in at different stages of shipping procedures and/or about the packages themselves

 ###### OPPORTUNITY #####
-This would increase and protect PB's revenue with the increased efficiency Avoid costs of dealing with such deprecating-revenue problems Improve customer experience when creating greater reliability And improve market branding/positioning as a leader of transparency and reliable partner.
+This would increase and protect PB's revenue with the increased efficiency  <br /> Avoid costs of dealing with such deprecating-revenue problems <br /> Improve customer experience when creating greater reliability  <br /> And improve market branding/positioning as a leader of transparency and reliable partner. <br />